 Nosing – Nosing refers to the tread-like element mounted to your header.
 Nosing is necessary to meet most code requirements for the length of your run, and provides a clean, finished look to your landing to match your treads and any landing platforms.

 Railing – Railing refers to any element of the railing system that will complement your floating stair system.
-The most common railings used with our floating stairs are Rod Railing, Cable Railing, and Glass Railing
+The most common railings used with our floating stairs are stainless steel rods, cable, and glass.

 Stringer Configuration – This term refers to the type of Viewrail FLIGHT system you’re looking to install.
 Our current offering includes Straight, Switchback, and 90º Turn configurations.

-Support – A support is a section of tubing custom designed to support a landing platform in your Viewrail FLIGHT system.
+Support – A support is a section of tubing that is custom-designed to support a landing platform in your Viewrail FLIGHT system.
 Support can be vertical columns or horizontal braces and are incorporated into systems requiring atypical mounting necessities or space constraints.